-There is a commutative diagram of forgetful maps in $\Sh_{\CAlg(\Cat[W^{-1}])} (M,\cF)$: We now apply the $K$-theory machine $\cK$ (see \cite[Def.
-6.1]{2013arXiv1311.3188B} and Remark \ref{flwjfklefewfwfewfwfw234244}) and get a commutative diagram of presheaves of spectra in $\PSh_{\Sp}(\Mf_{\C-fol})$.
+We will consider $\Vect$ and $\Vect^{\nabla}$ also as stacks on $\Mf_{\C\textrm{-}\fol}$ via pull-back along the forgetful morphism \eqref{ewfwfwefewfewfwfwefwfe}.
+There is a commutative diagram of forgetful maps in $\Sh_{\CAlg(\Cat[W^{-1}])} (\Mf_{\C\textrm{-}\fol})$.
+We now apply the $K$-theory machine $\cK$ (see \cite[Def.
+6.1]{2013arXiv1311.3188B} and Remark \ref{flwjfklefewfwfewfwfw234244}) and get a commutative diagram of presheaves of spectra in $\PSh_{\Sp}(\Mf_{\C\textrm{-}\fol})$.
 The upper square in \eqref{f4fwefwefewfwf} is by definition the image of \eqref{wsdqwdwqdqwdwqdsq} under $\cK$.
 The lower horizontal map is defined by applying the sheafification $L$ (see \eqref{dqdqwdwqdwqdwqdwqdqd}) to the middle horizontal arrow and the lower vertical arrows are the units of the sheafification.
 In particular, we use the notation

 \begin{rem} {\rm For the sake of the reader let us indicate some details on the $K$-theory machine $\cK$.
 It is the composition